postmanlabs/labs-docs/src/pages/docs/running-collections/viewing-scheduled-collection-runs.md

 ---

-Many Postman users run collections at specific times each day or week.
+You can run collections at specific times each day or week.
 For example, you may want to run a collection that tests your API every day.
 You can use the Collection Runner to [schedule collection runs](/docs/running-collections/scheduling-collection-runs/) to execute automatically at specified dates and times.

 ## Contents